coralogix/odigos/README.md

 Odigos is an observability control plane.

-Start sending traces, metrics and logs to your favourite observability service (such as Datadog, Honeycomb, Grafana, etc) in a few clicks.
+Start sending traces, metrics and logs to your favourite observability service (such as Coralogix, Datadog, Honeycomb, Grafana, etc) in a few clicks.

 - 🧑‍💻 **No code changes** - Odigos detects the programming language of your applications and apply automatic instrumentation accordingly.
 - 📖 **Open Technologies** - Odigos observabiltiy pipelines are based on the best open source observability technologies such as [OpenTelemetry](https://opentelemetry.io) and [eBPF](https://ebpf.io).